-A candidate may appeal against the decisions of the Dean of Postgraduate Research in regulations 3-9 above.
-Appeals must be made according to the regulations 14 of the regulations for the Degree of Doctor of Philosophy (PhD).
+A candidate may appeal against the decisions of the Dean of Postgraduate Research in regulations 4-10 above.
+Appeals must be made according to regulation 14 of the regulations for the Degree of Doctor of Philosophy (PhD).

 The Degree of Doctor of Commerce (DCom)